-This post walks you through packaging an efficient Linux command to merge PDF files into a web app and hosting it on Cloud Run.
-You can then make it available to your friends and family or even within your enterprise via a simple browser or as an internal API to merge PDFs.
+This post walks you through packaging an efficient Linux command merging PDF files, into a web app and hosting it on Cloud Run.
+You can then make this privacy-preserving service available to your friends and family or even within your enterprise via a simple browser.
 Full code is in this GitHub repo and live service is here.

 There’s a pretty good discussion on StackOverflow comparing different approaches and results (speed, document size, etc…).
-I ended up using pdfunite but feel free to use something else here as the change would probably be a single liner.
+I ended up using pdfunite but feel free to use something else.
+The change would probably be a single liner.

 The first step to making this available as a web app is to be able to invoke the command-line tool from your language of choice, in my case Java.
 I used